C++ API Reference (Core)

 This wrapper class represents Python unicode bytes instances.

 Performs a cast within Python.
-This is equivalent equivalent to the Python expression bytes(h).
+This is equivalent to the Python expression bytes(h).

 Convert a null-terminated C-style string encoding into a Python bytes object.

-Convert a null-terminated C-style string encoding of length n bytes into a Python bytes object.
+Convert a byte buffer buf of length n bytes into a Python bytes object.
+The buffer can contain embedded null bytes.

 Convert a Python bytes object into a null-terminated C-style string.